ptoribi/lightning/README.md

 ## sysctl customisation

 Customisation for the sysctl.conf files inside the containers is provided by `/usr/local/lightning/sysctl-router.conf` for *router* containers and `/usr/local/lightning/sysctl-host.conf` for *host* containers.
 These files provide a way to define the *default*  values of specific variables.
 Manipulation is still handled by `lightning`.

+## support for the ARM64v8 architecture

+Pulls the new multi-arch router and host images.
+This new version can be used on x86_64/amd64 and arm68v8 architectures (like Apple silicon).